uint/uint.me/content/blog/borrow_rules/index.md

 {{ bgimg(src="4.svg") }}

-The vector data on the stack is updated - capacity and length both just changed.
+The vector data on the stack is updated - the pointer, capacity and length all just changed.

 {{ bgimg(src="5.svg") }}